buchner/log-spy-kt-extension/README.md

 }
 ```

-A more complete example can be found in the `java-demo` project.
+More examples for Java can be found in the `java-demo` project.

 #### Known limitations
 - Nested objects in the mdc are not supported